Frequently asked questions

 Why can't punctuation be used in a gene symbol?

 Most types of punctuation marks are not permitted in symbols as they can cause difficulty in searches of electronic databases.
 Use of hyphens is restricted to certain groups of genes, such as components of the major histocompatibility complex (e.g. HLA-DPA1).

 Excel is corrupting some of my gene symbols.
 How can I stop this from occuring?

+It is important to note that the original symbols still appear in the previous symbol field.
+If you were to import this data into a spreadsheet application, you would witness the issue returning within the previous symbol field instead of the approved symbol field.
 The video below shows how to import gene symbol data (CSV or tab separated) into Excel so that you can avoid introducing these errors.
 The video uses Excel 365 for Mac but the same procedure can be done on Windows versions and previous Excel versions.